kyma-incubator/compass/docs/architecture/establishing-trusted-connection.md

 required to generate the Certificate Signing Request (CSR).
 In the response Connector also returns new one-time token that should be used when sending the CSR API call.

 The external system generates a CSR based on information provided by the Connector and sends the CSR to the Connector.
 In response, the external system receives a signed certificate.
 It can use the certificate to authenticate the further communication between Management Plane, Runtimes and Applications.

+## Client certificate flow - certificate renewal

+> **NOTE** All API calls to Connector during the certificate renewal process require a valid client certificate.

+The external system (Application / Runtime) generates a new Certificate Signing Request using the Subject matching the Subject of the existing client certificate.
+The external system sends the CSR to the Connector.
+In response, the external system receives a newly signed certificate.
+It can now replace the existing client certificate with the newly issued one.